-Profoundly committed to the art of song, Mr. Hopkins’ first recital disc was released in 2010 featuring songs of Barber, Bowles, Glick, and Vaughan Williams on the ATMA Classique label.
+Profoundly committed to the art of song, Mr. Hopkins’ first recital disc, Let Beauty Awake, was released in 2010 featuring songs of Barber, Bowles, Glick, and Vaughan Williams on the ATMA Classique label.
 He has given recitals in New York, at Carnegie Hall with J.J.
 Penna, in Vancouver, under the auspices of the Vancouver Recital Society with Graham Johnson, and in Toronto, in conjunction with The Aldeburgh Connection, offering a program entitled ‘Schubert’s Florilegium’ highlighting many Lieder about flowers written by the composer.
 He is proud to have given the world premiere of Michael Tilson Thomas’ Rilke Songs at Zankel Hall in New York and to have joined Barbara Bonney for performances of songs by three generations of Mozart (Leopold, Wolfgang Amadeus, and Franz Xaver) under the auspices of the Chamber Music Society of Lincoln Center.
 He has also collaborated, in a program of Haydn part songs, with pianist Richard Goode.

 Also a force on the competition stage, Joshua Hopkins has won numerous awards and distinctions.
 He was the winner of both the Verbier Festival Academy’s 2008 Prix d’Honneur and the Borletti-Buitoni Trust Award in 2006, and a prizewinner at the prestigious ARD Musikwettbewerb of 2006 and at the 2005 Plácido Domingo Operalia Competition held in Madrid.
 In 2002, José Carreras presented him with the first place prize in the Julián Gayarre International Singing Competition.
 The artist was also the recipient of prizes from the George London Foundation and the Jacqueline Desmarais Foundation, and won the Sylva Gelber Foundation Award from the Canada Council for the Arts.